Bahar-SarSaifee/Research-Problem-Extraction-System/README.md

 |Recall     | 0.23   | **0.24**    |     0.19    |             0.15           |              0.13               |
 |Precision  | 1.0    | 1.0         |      1.0    |              1.0           |               1.0               |
 |Accuracy   | 0.23   | **0.24**    |     0.19    |             0.15           |              0.13               |

-*The KeyBERT seems to be a promising solution to leverage in this task, but unfortunately, we do not have access to the BERT word embeddings due to the US sanctions.